If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

 When we think of low self-esteem, many of us point instantly to social media.
 We’re not wrong—there’s certainly a correlation.
 We’re also not right.

-“Social media has been an absolutely wonderful thing for self-esteem and absolutely terrible thing for kids’ self-esteem simultaneously,” according to Dr. Ginsburg, who highlighted that social media can be positive, especially when it allows kids who feel like outliers to connect with others outside of their community.
+“Social media has been an absolutely wonderful thing for self-esteem and absolutely terrible thing for kids’ self-esteem simultaneously,” says Dr. Ginsburg, who highlighted that social media can be positive, especially when it allows kids who feel like outliers to connect with others outside of their community.

 However, social media begins to negatively affect a teen’s self-esteem when it becomes a place where the message is you’re not good enough.
 Thanks to the pervasiveness of filters and photoshopped images, teens are consistently bombarded with images of perfection, which aren’t real.
 Their self-esteem may begin to suffer when they can’t reach these false ideals or rack up a certain number of likes.